Diem Saunders: Early life

 Diem Saunders was born to Miriam Terriak and Clayton Saunders in 1992.
 Saunders's mother Miriam worked as a secretary at a fish producer's cooperative, and their father Clayton worked as a storeman at the local air force base in Happy Valley-Goose Bay in the province of Newfoundland and Labrador.
 According to Maclean's magazine, Saunders's mother is Inuk and their father is of Inuit and European ancestry.
 In an article for the SaltWire Network, Saunders wrote that their mother was a victim of emotional, sexual, and mental abuse while attending a residential school, and that their grandparents purchased clothing that would enable their mother and her siblings to appear culturally assimilated and lessen the abuse they would experience in residential schools.

 Saunders was raised in Nunatsiavut, an area in Labrador administered by an autonomous Inuit government.
 The family often assisted members of the community in need, and over time they sheltered dozens of foster children.
 The children worked together on errands such as wood chopping and preparing large meals and tidying after them.
 In the summertime, the family frequently visited the beach.
 The family resided in Happy Valley-Goose Bay and Hopedale as of 2019.

-In 2010, Saunders moved to Halifax, Nova Scotia, to be near their sister Loretta, who was studying at Saint Mary's University and writing a thesis on Canada's missing and murdered Indigenous women (MMIW).
+In 2010, Saunders moved to Halifax, Nova Scotia, to be near their sister Loretta, who was studying at Saint Mary's University and writing a thesis on Canada's missing and murdered Indigenous women.
 The siblings planned to change their surname to Terriak, a traditional name in their family.
 Saunders later moved to British Columbia.